atreyasha/spp-explainability/docs/develop.md

-            explainabilities closer together -\> if not then think of issues with this process -\> would be very interesting to explore this relationship on both smmall and large models
+            explainabilities closer together -\> if not then think of issues with this process -\> would be very interesting to explore this relationship on both smmall and large models -\> binaries are saturated so maybe tau might help with this

         2.  think about why larger regex model tends to not be as close to neural as a smaller regex model -\> can also be